umang52/myToken/README.md

 4. *Interact with the Contract*:
    - Once deployed, interact with the contract by calling the mint and burn functions.
-   - For example, to mint tokens, input the address and value, and click on the mint function.
-Similarly, to burn tokens, input the address and value, and click on the burn function.
+   - For example, to mint tokens, input the address and value, and click on the mint function.Similarly, to burn tokens, input the address and value, and click on the burn function.

 ## Contributing